 1. Consider making a traditional call to friends, family and/or work colleagues to take a break from your webcam

-Just because video calling has become a popular way to stay connected over the last few months, this doesn’t mean that you can’t swap your webcam for a good old-fashioned phone call or meet up instead.
+Just because video calling has become a popular way to stay connected during the pandemic, this doesn’t mean that you can’t swap your webcam for a good old-fashioned phone call or meet up instead.

 Video calling is a fun way to keep in touch with family, friends and work colleagues and it adds a much more human element to your interactions.
 However, wifi connection problems, having to work harder to avoid talking over one another and issues with angles and lighting can also make it frustrating.
 These issues, although small, can become increasingly tiring to deal with if video calling is your main method of communication.